-- DOT propane cylinders must be transported and stored in an upright position so the pressure relief device will function properly.
-Laying a DOT propane cylinder on its side may potentially create a very dangerous situation. - The pigtail hose must be installed to avoid tension or pulling stress at either end of the hose.
+DOT propane cylinders must be transported and stored in an upright position so the pressure relief device will function properly.
+Laying a DOT propane cylinder on its side may potentially create a very dangerous situation.
+The pigtail hose must be installed to avoid tension or pulling stress

+- □ The pigtail hose must be installed to avoid tension or pulling stress at either end of the hose.
 Keep the pigtail hose away from sharp edges of the cylinder collar, rigid corners, walls, doors or other compartment structures including the cover. - □ Before entering a propane or fuel service station make sure all pilot lights are extinguished.
 Shut off gas to all appliances by closing the propane gas main shut off valve.
 Always shut OFF any engine before refueling.
-Do not smoke and do not operate other ignition sources while refueling. - If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
+Do not smoke and do not operate other ignition sources while refueling. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
 Do not attempt to service a propane container overfill yourself.